 How to use zolmitriptan tablets

 Zolmitriptan is not a preventative.
 Only use when there is a migraine headache.
-The best effect is from using Zomig/zolmitriptan as soon as the migraine headache begins, but they can also be effective if used later in the attack.
+The best effect is from using Zomig/zolmitriptan as soon as the migraine headache begins, but it can also be effective if used later in the attack.
 Do not take during any aura.

 Zolmitriptan (Zomig) 2.5mg and 5mg tablets